Visit – Temporary Resident Visa

 Extending a visitor status

-Visitor visas, whether single entry or multiple entry, allow foreign nationals to legally live in Canada for up to six months at a time.
-At the end of this period, their legal status will expire and they must leave Canada.
+Whether single entry or multiple entries, visitor visas allow foreign nationals to legally live in Canada for up to six months at a time.
+At the end of this period, their legal status will expire, and they must leave Canada.
 Foreign nationals who would like to extend their stay beyond six months must apply to do so while their temporary resident status is still valid.
 They should apply for an extension at least 30 days before their status will expire.
 If their current visa expires while the extension application is still being processed, they may remain in Canada while waiting for a decision to be made.
 This is called implied status.
 They can also apply for permanent resident status if they are eligible for one of Canada’s immigration programs.

 Need help to apply for a visitor visa to come to Canada?